-Its name then is claimed to have been Ictis, and later Ineswitrin the ‘White Tin Island’ which was donated to Glastonbury by the King of Devon.
+Its name then is claimed to have been Ictis, and later Ineswirtrin the ‘White Tin Island’ which was donated to Glastonbury by the King of Devon.
+It shares this claim to be Ictis with St.Michaels Mount in Cornwall where recent digs have been trying to find evidence of tin works.Both have the curious tidal effects.
+Tin ingots have been found in ship wrecks not too far away.

 In one series of postcards Burgh Island is described as Little Bermuda!